 Bottle Rocket Launch

-Test your aerospace skills in this bottle rocket launch!
-Contestants will work to create the perfect rocket out of an ordinary plastic water and compete to see whose rocket can fly the farthest.
-Students will discuss and attempt to discover what will make their rockets fly further, faster.
+Blast off and test your aerospace engineering skills in this bottle rocket launch!
+Contestants will use an ordinary plastic water bottle to create the perfect rocket and compete to see whose rocket can soar the highest.
+Students will problem solve and attempt to discover what will make their rockets fly further and faster.

 If you have any comments or suggestions, feel free to email us at email@example.com.